 Address, Post Code and clear directions to the hall.

 Contact details including phone number.

-Number of Guides and any who have special needs (this is to make sure we are fully inclusive).
+Number of Scouts and any who have special needs (this is to make sure we are fully inclusive).

 4 x 6ft tables (if this is not possible we can bring 2 tables, but need advance notice).